marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 The model describes how to represent capabilities and the entitlements that enable them across inventoried assets.
 Capabilities describe what a device can do.
 Entitlements indicate whether those capabilities are allowed and under what conditions.

-In scenarios where entitlements are tied to network elements, the element itself can provide this information.
-Alternatively, providers may support something similar to a license server, which could house comprehensive information regarding an organization's entitlements.
-Just by listing capabilities and entitlements, and reading their basic information, a NETCONF/RESTCONF client will be able to retrieve basic inventory information of available capabilities and existing entitlements.
+In deployments where entitlements are directly associated with specific network elements, the devices themselves may expose entitlement information.
+Alternatively, some environments may rely on a centralized license server that maintains the entitlements of an organization.
+By querying the list of capabilities and entitlements, along with their associated metadata, a NETCONF or RESTCONF client can retrieve essential inventory details about what capabilities are available and which entitlements are currently in place.

 Note that the model uses lists based on classes on multiple parts to be able to extend functionality.

 (TBD: Provide examples of how this can be done in future releases of this document)

 Capabilities and entitlements may be listed without explicitly identifying the assets (network elements or components) they apply to.
-To support assignment, the network-inventory [I-D.draft-ietf-ivy-network-inventory-yang-03] model should be updated with two new containers referred as capabilities and entitlements.
+To support assignment, the network inventory {{I-D.ietf-ivy-network-inventory-yang}} should be augmented with two new containers referred as capabilities and entitlements.
 These containers hold information of the state of capabilities and entitlements in the asset(s).

 ## Capabilities